Stuffed butternut squash is a showstopper, the perfect centerpiece recipe for special holiday meals like Thanksgiving or Christmas.

 Tips

-Adjust cooking time: Our recipe is just an indication, and roasting time will vary between 30 to 60 minutes based on the type of oven and the size of your veggies.
+Adjust cooking time: Our recipe is just an indication.
+Roasting time will vary between 30 and 60 minutes based on the type of oven and the size of your veggies.

 Keep an eye on them and use your judgment to know when they are ready.